Insider Guide: Best of Rome

 Food plays a major part in discovering the best of Rome.
-But you need to know this -- Rome’s eating times are specific and narrow.
+But you need to know that many of Rome’s restaurants serve lunch and dinner at certain times.

-For dinner, most restaurants give you a three-hour window from 8-11 p.m.
+For dinner, most restaurants give you a three-hour window from 8 to 11 p.m.
 Some do stay open later.

-Most Italians eat at 8.30-9 p.m. every night, though if a restaurant is geared towards tourists it will serve earlier, even 5 p.m.
+Most Italians eat at 8.30 to 9 p.m. every night, though if a restaurant is geared towards tourists it will serve earlier, even 5 p.m.